asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 For non sensitive information use Parameter Store for environmental variables.
 The advantge of using Parameter store is decoupling the environmental variables from task definitions.
 Environment variables can be updated without touching the task definition.
 When specifying sensitive information make sure to encrypt the key and value pair.

-Parameter Store is a feature of Amazon EC2 Systems Manager.
-It provides a centralized, encrypted store for sensitive information and has many advantages when combined with other capabilities of Systems Manager, such as Run Command and State Manager.
-The service is fully managed, highly available, and highly secured.
-Because Parameter Store is accessible using the Systems Manager API, AWS CLI, and AWS SDKs, you can also use it as a generic secret management store.
-Secrets can be easily rotated and revoked.
-Parameter Store is integrated with AWS KMS so that specific parameters can be encrypted at rest with the default or custom KMS key.
-Importing KMS keys enables you to use your own keys to encrypt sensitive data.

 **How?**

 Amazon ECS enables you to inject sensitive data into your containers by storing your sensitive data in AWS Systems Manager Parameter Store parameters and then referencing them in your container definition.